prisma/prisma/packages/webpack-plugin/README.md

 # Prisma Webpack Plugin

-Ensures that your Prisma files are copied
+Ensures that your Prisma files are copied.

 ## Next.js